 - 12.1 Grout points shall be injected in ascending stages, starting at the bottom and moving upwards.
-No stages shall be injected until the underlying stage(s) have been completed.
-Individual stages shall be between 2 and 5 feet in length. - 12.2 When performed in close proximity of a structure, grouting should not be performed at depths shallower than 10 feet and no shallower than 15 feet when the grout point is located near an in-ground pool, septic system, or other vulnerable utilities, unless otherwise directed by the Engineer. - 12.3 Grout Injection Rate Grout injection rates shall be designated by the engineer, as appropriate to prevent fracturing of the material being grouted.
-Grout injection rates are expected to range from 2 to 6 cubic feet per minute. - 12.4 Structure Monitoring During grouting operations, the structure shall be continuously monitored for any signs of movement upward or downward.
+Individual stage lengths shall be less than 5 feet. - 12.2 When performed in close proximity of a structure, grouting should not be performed at depths shallower than 10 feet and no shallower than 15 feet when the grout point is located near an in-ground pool, septic system, or other vulnerable utilities, unless otherwise directed by the Engineer. - 12.3 Grout Stage Refusal Criteria - 12.3.1 Grouting of any stage shall be discontinued as directed by the Engineer. - 12.3.2 General refusal criteria shall be one of the following: - 12.3.2.1 Maximum Pressure is Achieved - 12.3.2.2 Maximum pressures should typically range between 100 psi and 800 psi at depths in excess of 10 feet, as soil conditions warrant.
+Higher pressures may be required at greater depths depending on soil conditions, or as directed by the Engineer. - 12.3.2.3 Unwanted displacement of an adjacent structure of greater than 1/8 inch. - 12.3.2.4 During grouting operations, the structure shall be continuously monitored for any signs of movement, upward or downward.
 A surveyor's level and tripod or other electronic instruments shall be used to continuously monitor the area within a minimum of 30 feet of the grout injection point being grouted.
 This shall include, but is not limited to the structure, adjacent structures, slabs, decks, pools, etc.